sjswuitchik/compPopGen_ms/README.md

-# Pipeline for comparative genomics
+# MK pipeline for comparative population genomics collaboration

-Pipeline to concatenate and filter VCFs, annotate variants with snpEff, and run SnIPRE, MK tests, and direction of selection calculations.
-Minor configuration and preprocessing required before running pipeline.sh, outlined below.
+Pipeline to filter VCFs, annotate variants with snpEff, and produce MK tables for downstream analyses.
+Currently refactoring into Snakemake pipeline.

 Authors: